mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 <!-- IMPLICIT ## Justification of choice of methodology -->

+### The primacy of context

+    A central assumption underlying
+    this essay is that any abstraction of ‘content’ from its ecological functioning (e.g., use within a particular situation) is likely to undermine its perceived value for any situation (Bransford, Brown, & Cocking, 2000; Nathan, 2012) or the learners’ belief that they are likely to do something meaningful with that which they are learning. @barnett_ecosystem_2019

+This primacy of context described above underlies much of the social turn of educational and psychological research.

+This context of this research, which is x,

 ### A social rather than individual constructivism

 Cobb [-@cobb_where_1994] identifies two broad schools of constructivism, one focusing more on individual cognitive processes which follows the work of Piaget and the other drawing on the academic lineage of Vygotsky which locates knowledge formation as a cultural activity.
 Much of the foundational literature on game making focuses on personal dimensions of learning (Harel and Papert, 1991; Kafai and Burke, 2015; Kafai and Resnick, 1996).
 They draw on Papert's constructionist approach which extends a piagetian take to propose that construction of personal knowledge happens best where learners can experiment and manipulate objects [@ackermannPiagetConstructivismPapert2001] .
 Such a focus on individual learning is problematic from perspective of sociocultural approaches due to a tendency to ignore both contextual factors influencing the learning setting and the evolving use of resources, processes and shared understandings by emergent communities of learners [@oloughlinRethinkingScienceEducation1992] .
 Some of the specifics of these processes have already been named in the section above looking at collaboration.
 Other concepts of value include Vygotsky's concept of mediated action Wertsch, 1994); Rogoff's [-@rogoffObservingSocioculturalActivity1993] take on guided participation within a community of learners; and more detailed analysis of roles community-based transfer of knowledge in practice Lave and Wenger [-@laveSituatedLearningLegitimate1991].